 Radio quiet zones around observatories

-Usually, a radio quiet zone has been established around a radio astronomy station.
-Within such an area motorized traffic is severely restricted or forbidden, and there may be several severe restrictions on the use of electronic equipment and on the existences of e.g. factories, buildings and construction works within that area: i.e. radio quiet means really quiet.
+A radio quiet zone is usually established around a radio astronomy station.
+Within such an area, motorised traffic is severely restricted or forbidden, and there may be several severe restrictions on the use of electronic equipment and on the existence of e.g. factories, buildings and construction works within the area: i.e. radio quiet means really quiet.

-In addition, it is common practice that for specific electronic equipment, such as for mobile earth stations, administrations determine separation distances around radio astronomy stations.
+In addition, it is common practice for administrations to establish separation distances around radio astronomy stations for specific electronic equipment, such as mobile earth stations.
 These separation distances are usually larger than the extent of the generic radio quiet zone.
-These specific distances depend on the transmission characteristics of this equipment and on the frequency on which it operates.
+These specific distances depend on the transmission characteristics of this equipment and on the frequency at which it operates.

-In the different European countries the situation for the radio quiet zones is as follows:
+In the different European countries, the situation for radio quiet zones is as follows:

 Country Radio Astronomy Observatory Separation distance from radio astronomy station Regulatory Process